cssu/cssu.ca-old/_posts/news/2017-02-06-apparel-submissions.md

 - Illustrations shown here may not represent the final product.
 Keep in mind that these may be rough ideas, and will be polished prior to printing.
 - Designs that use a single colour will be cheaper to manufacture.
+- Names were made up for the purpose of easier identification when voting.
+- Click an image to see a larger version.

 ## Generic designs